react-native-tvos/react-native-tvos/README.md

 - _Apple TV_: `pod install` will pick up the additional pods needed for the new architecture.
 - _Android TV_: Enabling the new architecture will cause your app to be built from React Native sources, including C++ sources, so you will need the NDK and the build will take much longer.
 - _Third party libraries_: As of this moment, third party libraries have not all enabled support for the new architecture.
+- _Bugs_: There are some issues with interactions between Apple TV parallax properties implementation and the new renderer.
+TabBarIOS has not been reimplemented in the new architecture so it will show up as an "unimplemented component".

 ### Typescript